DHRI-Curriculum/django-app/README.md

 ![Visualization of the flow](_docs/django-flow.png)

 When the **end user** sends a HTTP request to the server, **Django** (in reality, Django's `wsgi` application, but we will not get into that now) will handle the request, and use its internal settings to send appropriate queries to the **backend database**.
-In this `alpha-3` version, the database backend is a sqlite database, but in a future version we will use MySQL or PostgreSQL.
+In this version (and the previous one), the database backend is a MySQL database.
 The database will send back its results, and Django will send the response to its **template generator**, which will create the response (in HTML format, in most cases, to the end user).

 On the **administrator**'s side, we can interact with django through the built-in `manage.py` command, via the command line.
 With our Django application comes a custom-built command that can run through Django's `manage.py`, and it's called `downloaddata`.
 The easiest way to run it, is to run `python manage.py downloaddata --wipe --all` (for more information about this command, see [Populate Database](_docs/populate.md)).